okfn/handbook/text/recipes/scraping.rst

 --------------

 A very common pattern in scraping is to make a distinction between an index of items and the items detail page.
-For example, lets have a look at the `CORDIS`_ database, a listing of research projects funded by the European Commission.
+For example, let's have a look at the `CORDIS`_ database, a listing of research projects funded by the European Commission.
 When you run an empty search on the database, you will receive a list of projects with very few details on each item.
 Clicking on a project name will give you a details page with a description, contact details etc.

 .. _`CORDIS`: http://cordis.europa.eu/fp7/projects_en.html